Tips to Deal with a Cancer Diagnosis (Plus My Experience)

 Almost 2 million people in the United States are diagnosed with cancer every year.
-If you or someone you know is dealing with a cancer diagnosis, here are 10 tips for how to cope.
+If you or someone you know is dealing with a cancer diagnosis, here are 10 tips for how to cope based on my own personal experience.

 The call from my doctor was one that I’ll never forget.
 I had recently undergone a biopsy of my thyroid gland after an ultrasound revealed a suspicious spot.
 My doctor assured me before the biopsy that it was likely benign, but it was important to check it out further.